Srinidhi-Krishnan30/ReachOut/README.md

 Update the form's action attribute in the HTML to point to your MockAPI endpoint.

 ## Technologies Used
-HTML
+-HTML
-JavaScript
+-JavaScript
-Tailwind CSS
+-Tailwind CSS
-Validator.js
+-Validator.js
-MockAPI
+-MockAPI

 ## Getting Started